Scott-Huston/DS-Unit-3-Sprint-2-SQL-and-Databases/SC/challenge.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?

-The relationship between the Employee and Territory tables is many-to-one.
-There are many employees in a given territory, but each employee only corresponds with one territory.
+The relationship between the Employee and Territory tables is one-to-many.
+Each employee has many territories that they cover, but each territory is only covered by one employee.

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?